luvpreetsingh/luvpreetsingh.github.io/about.md

 My present work is a part of DevOps field.
 I have worked in System Monitoring and Log Analysis.
 Currently, I am working on automation tools for CI and Continuous Deployment.
 I also have experience of working in Python and Django as well.
 Here is my [LinkedIn Profile](https://www.linkedin.com/in/luvpreet-singh-a66112126/).

 I am deeply interested in studying Operating Systems and Networking.
-I have just started working in this field and I am looking for opportunities to learn more.
+I have just started working in this field and I am very interested in learning and exploring new stuff.